jdc20181/MediaPlayer/README.md

 # Coming soon!

-Will be compiled inside of my Browser project as a feature.
+Will be compiled inside of my Browser.
+Will be available as Source only here.
+Maybe as a compiled release in the future.

 # Feature List